Nash P. Camurungan, a Grade 10 student of the UST...

 Description

-The Education High School, distinct and independent from the UST Junior High School, serves as a laboratory high school for the training and formation of future Catholic teaches who are not only competent in teaching but also sensitive to the national and educational goals in general and to the University’s goal in particular.
+The Education High School, distinct and independent from the UST Junior High School, serves as a laboratory high school for the training and formation of future Catholic teachers who are not only competent in teaching but also sensitive to the national and educational goals in general and to the University’s goal in particular.
 It also seeks to extend opportunities to gifted high school students who belong to financially challenged families to the minimal fees charged upon them.

 Contact Information